 End-of-life ceremonies are an important part of being human, and the comfort of joining with others in grief—sharing tears and laughter—can be a vital part of the healing process.

-- Receipt of a loved one's remains: Unless you choose otherwise, some cremation providers return a loved one’s ashes in a cardboard box or plastic bag.
-This can feel very undignified and create an additional sadness for the family.
-That sadness can be avoided with the choice of .
-If the family plans on scattering, there are eco-friendly decorative tubes and biodegradable or marine-safe containers just for that purpose.
-Though some families choose to have cremated remains returned to them by mail, this, too, can create a kind of sadness.
-That's why some families opt for quick, intimate gatherings at the funeral home.
+- Receipt of a loved one's remains: Some cremation providers return a loved one's ashes in a cardboard container or a bag, but you can also choose a beautiful urn made of stone, wood, metal or glass.
+If your family plans on scattering, there are eco-friendly decorative tubes and biodegradable or marine-safe containers just for that purpose.
+Though some families choose to have cremated remains returned to them by mail, this can create a kind of sadness.
+That's why some families opt for a quick, intimate gathering at the funeral home.
 Even if it's only a few people for a few moments, such an event can provide a great deal of comfort and closure.

 - Disposition of a loved one’s remains: It’s important to consider what will happen with a loved one's cremated remains—or ashes—after cremation.
 If they are to be scattered somewhere far from family, travel costs may be incurred.
 On the other hand, if the ashes are kept at home, they can be forgotten in a closet or lost during a move.
 For that reason, you may elect to have ashes buried, scattered or inurned at a cemetery.
 Siblings or grandchildren may opt to share cremated remains in keepsake urns or as part of or artwork.